An online course offered by the Michigan State University Extension

 - Citizen involvement in lake stewardship.

 The course is taught on a week-by-week basis, allowing for online communication between classmates and instructors through topical discussion forums.
-The course also includes three pre-scheduled live chat sessions with instructors and outside experts.
+The course also includes three pre-scheduled ask-an-expert webinar sessions with instructors and outside experts.

-Course instructors include Bindu Bhakta, Terry Gibb, Jane Herbert, Dr. Jo Latimore, Dr. Lois Wolfson, Beth Clawson, Brad Neumann, and a variety of water resource experts.
+MSU course instructors include Bindu Bhakta, Erick Elgin, Dr. Jo Latimore, Dr. Lois Wolfson, and Brad Neumann.

 For more information contact: